ray-project/ray/doc/source/serve/index.md

 :::{dropdown} TFServing, TorchServe, ONNXRuntime
 :animate: fade-in-slide-down

-Ray Serve is *framework agnostic*, so you can use any Python framework and libraries.
+Ray Serve is *framework agnostic*, so you can use it alongside any other Python framework or library.
-We believe data scientists are not bounded a particular machine learning framework.
+We believe data scientists should not be bounded to a particular machine learning framework.
-They use the best tool available for the job.
+They should be empowered to use the best tool available for the job.

-Compared to these framework-specific solutions, Ray Serve doesn't perform any optimizations to make your ML model run faster.
-However, you can still optimize the models yourself and run them in Ray Serve. for example, you can run a model compiled by [PyTorch JIT](https://pytorch.org/docs/stable/jit.html) or [ONNXRuntime](https://onnxruntime.ai/).
+Compared to these framework-specific solutions, Ray Serve doesn't perform any model-specific optimizations to make your ML model run faster.
+However, you can still optimize the models yourself and run them in Ray Serve.
+For example, you can run a model compiled by [PyTorch JIT](https://pytorch.org/docs/stable/jit.html) or [ONNXRuntime](https://onnxruntime.ai/).
 :::

 :::{dropdown} AWS SageMaker, Azure ML, Google Vertex AI
 :animate: fade-in-slide-down

-Ray Serve brings the scalability and parallelism of these hosted offerings to your own infrastructure.
-You can use our [cluster launcher](cluster-cloud) to deploy Ray Serve to all major public clouds, K8s, as well as on bare-metal, on-premise machines.
+As an open-source project, Ray Serve brings the scalability and reliability of these hosted offerings to your own infrastructure.
+You can use the Ray [cluster launcher](cluster-cloud) to deploy Ray Serve to all major public clouds, K8s, as well as on bare-metal, on-premise machines.

+Ray Serve is not a full-fledged ML Platform.
-Compared to these offerings, Ray Serve lacks a unified user interface and functionality to let you manage the lifecycle of the models, visualize it's performance, etc. Ray Serve primarily focuses on model serving and provides the primitives for you to build your own ML platform on top.
+Compared to these other offerings, Ray Serve lacks the functionality for managing the lifecycle of your models, visualizing their performance, etc. Ray Serve primarily focuses on model serving and providing the primitives for you to build your own ML platform on top.

+If you are looking for end-to-end ML pipeline framework from data processing to serving, check out [Ray AI Runtime](air).
 :::

 :::{dropdown} Seldon, KServe, Cortex
 :animate: fade-in-slide-down

-You can develop Ray Serve on your laptop, deploy it on a dev box, and scale it out to multiple machines or a K8s cluster with minimal or no changes to code.
+You can develop Ray Serve on your laptop, deploy it on a dev box, and scale it out to multiple machines or a Kubernetes cluster, all with minimal or no changes to code.
 It's a lot easier to get started with when you don't need to provision and manage a K8s cluster.
-When it's time to deploy, you can use our [Kubernetes Operator](https://ray-project.github.io/kuberay/guidance/rayservice/) to transparently put your Ray Serve application in K8s.
+When it's time to deploy, you can use our [Kubernetes Operator](kuberay-quickstart) to transparently deploy your Ray Serve application to K8s.
 :::

 :::{dropdown} BentoML, Comet.ml, MLflow
 :animate: fade-in-slide-down

+Many of these tools are focused on serving and scaling models independently.
-Ray Serve is a special purpose distributed model server built for large scale applications.
+In contrast, Ray Serve is framework-agnostic and focuses on model composition.
-This means we can work with any model packaging and registry format.
+As such, Ray Serve works with any model packaging and registry format.
-Many of the tools are focused on serving one ML framework-specific type of a model.
-By contrast, Ray Serve is framework-agnostic and allows you to build an end-to-end machine learning application with its unique model composition API and advanced autoscaling capabilities.
+Ray Serve also provides key features for building production-ready machine learning applications, including best-in-class autoscaling and naturally integrating with business logic.
 :::

-We truly believe Serve is unique as it gives you end to end control over the API while delivering scalability and high performance.
-To achieve Serve's feature offerings, you often need to glue together multiple frameworks like Tensorflow Serving, SageMaker, or even roll your own batching server.
+We truly believe Serve is unique as it gives you end-to-end control over the API while delivering scalability and high performance.
+To achieve Serve's feature offerings with other tools, you would need to glue together multiple frameworks like Tensorflow Serving and SageMaker, or even roll your own micro-batching component to improve throughput.

 ## Learn More